zimfw/termtitle/README.md

 The default terminal title format is `%n@%m: %~`, which corresponds to `username@host: /path/to/working/directory`.

-You can set your own format using [prompt expansion escape sequences].
+You can set your format using [prompt expansion escape sequences].
-The example below sets the format to show the working directory name:
+The following example sets the format to show the working directory name:

     zstyle ':zim:termtitle' format '%1~'

-For Apple Terminal, the above is not supported, and the working directory escape sequence is sent instead.
+Apple Terminal does not support the above, but a working directory escape sequence which is sent instead.

 By default, the terminal title is updated before each prompt.
-The used [hooks] can be customized with the following zstyle:
+The used [hooks] can be customized with the zstyle below.
+For example, to have the title updated before each prompt and also before a command is executed:

     zstyle ':zim:termtitle' hooks 'precmd' 'preexec'